- we will participate fully in the entire morning workshop for which we registered

 Connect Via Social Media

 Do you want to follow up with folks following discussions started in your workshop or poster session?
-Link to our digital message board will be available soon.
+Start a new thread or contribute to an existing discussion on the Rendezvous message board.

 If you know of something that you think other participants should know about, just send a tweet to @nagtgeo and include the hashtag #EarthER20.
 We'll be gathering all those tweets together on a page so that we can all benefit in near-real time.